 Can you root a broken piece of cactus?

 Yes, if you have a piece of Christmas or other holiday cactus that broke off, you can root it.
 Root it just like you would a cutting.
 If the bottom pad is not fully intact, you will want to cut it off.

 What are some tips on propagating Christmas cactus?

-* To make sure your plant is nice and busy, plant several leaves (5-6) fairly close together in a post.
+* To make sure your plant is nice and bushy, plant several leaves (5-6) fairly close together in a post.

-* If you want more than one color of flower, make sure to plant different varieties that are different colors in the same pot.
+* If you want more than one color of flower, you can plant different varieties that are different colors in the same pot.

 Make sure to “PIN IT” for later and follow Sunny Home Gardens on Pinterest for all the latest posts about plants!